Petersen Building: History

+In 2025, Justin Mateen, co-founder of Tinder, bought this building and neighboring Hollywood Galaxy Shopping Center for $69 million.

 Architecture and design

 Peterson Building is Art Deco in style and features arched windows, a flat roof, and deco detailing incised in the roof line concrete facade.
 The United States Department of the Interior describes the building as "a good example of an automobile showroom in an upscale retail setting."